Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

-Kinovea 0.9.4 - TBD.
+Kinovea 0.9.4 - April 2021.

-Kinovea is a video player dedicated to motion analysis.
+Kinovea is a free and open source video annotation tool designed for motion analysis.
-It provides a set of tools to capture, slow down, compare, annotate and measure motion in videos.
+It features utilities to capture, slow down, compare, annotate and measure motion in videos.

 System Requirements: